 - 45.0 Family foster care homes should be selected with great care and with a focus upon the pregnant or parenting adolescent's plan regarding pregnancy, parenting and permanency.
 The caregiver(s) should demonstrate an ability to model a healthy family lifestyle and be willing to participate as a member of the service delivery team, which includes facilitating access to prenatal care, counseling appointments, family planning and post-partum care (at a minimum). - 45.1 The CPA must provide specialized training to foster parents who are interested in placement of pregnant or parenting youth.
-Suggested content areas include: - Healthy pregnancy-nutrition, emotional and medical support. - Adolescent development - Teaching youth parenting skills - Post-partum depression and related topics

-- Father engagement - Safe sleeping guidelines for infants - Conflict resolution - Sexuality and pregnancy of adolescent females - Accessing community resources - Competency with culturally diverse populations. - 45.2 The CPA must ensure that case support services address the needs of the pregnant or parenting youth.
+Suggested content areas include: - Healthy pregnancy-nutrition, emotional and medical support. - Adolescent development - Teaching youth parenting skills - Post-partum depression and related topics - Father engagement - Safe sleeping guidelines for infants - Motor vehicle/hot car safety - Conflict resolution - Sexuality and pregnancy of adolescent females - Accessing community resources - Competency with culturally diverse populations. - 45.2 The CPA must ensure that case support services address the needs of the pregnant or parenting youth.
 Providers must develop a Parenting Preparation and Life Skills Plan which focuses on the unique needs of pregnant or parenting youth.
 (See Standard 32). - 45.3 At a minimum, the CPA must document at least two efforts monthly that record the youth's engagement in Parenting Preparation & Life Skills Plan goals. - 45.4 The CPA should provide additional support and supervision to caregivers with placement of pregnant youth especially during latter stages of pregnancy.
 The provider, youth and caregiver should have an emergency plan for addressing crisis issues as well as a birthing plan. - 45.5 Parenting or pregnant youth must be supervised under the same standards as general RBWO programs.
-Youth may be assessed for "Graduated Independence" which outlines decreasing levels of supervision based upon the program objectives, the youth's maturity and other factors. - 45.6 For pregnant youth, the CPA should staff the case with DFCS following birth of the infant to ascertain and document the custody status of the youth and initiate post-partum planning. - 45.7 For parenting youth, the youth's supervision plan must include how the youth will be supported in supervising their child.
-Youth should do the best of their ability be in partnership with their adult caretaker in the care of the baby.
-This should be negotiated, discussed and be a part of the assessment process.
+Youth may be assessed for graduated independence which outlines decreasing levels of supervision based upon the program objectives, the youth's maturity and other factors.

+45.6 For pregnant youth, the CPA should staff the case with DFCS following the birth of the infant to ascertain and document the custody status of the youth and initiate post-partum planning.

+45.7 The youth's supervision plan must include how the youth will be supported in supervising their child.
+To the best of their ability, the provider should work in partnership with the youth in caring for the baby.
+This should be negotiated, discussed and be a part of the assessment process